-Can a Person Get a Speeding Ticket On a Snowmobile?
+Can a Person Get a Speeding Ticket For Driving Too Fast With a Snowmobile?

 Snowmobiles Are Subject to Speed Limits As Prescribed Within the Motorized Snow Vehicles Act and Violations of Speed Limits May Result In Charges As An Offence Subject to a Maximum $1,000 Fine.